eonx-com/webhooks/readme.md

 ## Usage

-Inject the `\EoneoPay\Webhooks\Webhooks\Interface\WebhookInterface` service into your application where a webhook needs to be fired.
-The send method on this interface accepts a `WebhookDataInterface` implementation that represents a specific webhook to be fired.
+Inject the `\EoneoPay\Webhooks\Activities\Interface\ActivityFactoryInterface` service into your application where an activity needs to be created.
+The send method on this interface accepts an `ActivityDataInterface` implementation that represents a specific activity to be created.

-For each of the different webhooks you will fire inside your application you will need to create a class that implements `WebhookDataInterface`.
+For each of the different activities you will fire inside your application you will need to create a class that implements `ActivityDataInterface`.

+## Theory of Operation

+- `ActivityFactoryInterface` receives an instance of `ActivityDataInterface`
+  - The factory will then call the `PayloadManager` to build the payload for the `ActivityDataInterface`
+  - The factory will take the payload and the `ActivityDataInterface` and save it as a new `ActivityInterface` entity.
+  - Finally, the factory will dispatch an ActivityCreatedEvent
+- The listeners will receive the event inside an asynchronous queue worker and call `WebhookManager#processActivity`
+  - The WebhookManager will resolve any subscriptions for the activity
+  - Then it will create a new WebhookRequest for each subscription
+  - And dispatch a new WebhookRequestCreatedEvent.
+- Another listener will accept this event and call `RequestProcessor#process`
+  - Which builds a PSR7 Request
+  - Sends the request
+  - Records the result as a WebhookResponse

 ## Integration
 #### Laravel